Back to main menu

 Image size best practices for email marketers

-Research by Email on Acid found that various image sizes, ranging from 16KB to 696KB, had no discernible impact on deliverability.
+Research by Email on Acid also found that various image sizes, ranging from 16KB to 696KB, had no discernible impact on deliverability.
 But this doesn’t give you carte blanche to throw lots of big images into the mix.

 Large images can also eat valuable megabytes in limited mobile data plans.
 Suppose you are targeting subscribers in a demographic where pay-as-you-go mobile technology is the primary source of email access (think students, low-income families, older demographics, and subscribers in many emerging economies).
 In that case, they won’t thank you for those slow-loading, data-hungry campaigns.